If you are an RCSLT member, please log in to read Bulletin online.

-The RCSLT’s Bulletin is the UK’s leading professional speech and language therapy publication, providing the latest speech and language therapy news, features and job opportunities.
+The RCSLT’s Bulletin magazine is the UK’s leading professional speech and language therapy publication, providing the latest speech and language therapy news, features and analysis.

 Writing for Bulletin

 As the professional membership magazine of the RCSLT, Bulletin relies on articles written by members, for members.

 The first thing to do is get in touch with us with the idea for your article – we can let you know if it is something we may be interested in.
 If it is, use the guidelines below to choose what type of article to write, and how exactly to put it together.

 Publishing in Bulletin also counts towards your continuing professional development (CPD) hours.

 Is there a topical issue you want to shout about or a personal perspective you’d like to share?
 Pieces for this section should draw on your own experiences and perspectives, while being relevant to the wider speech and language therapy profession.
 Please include a high-quality image of yourself alongside your submission.

 Tell us about your professional life in 500 words.
 Your role might be a somewhat unique and unusual one; you might have come to the profession via an interesting route; or maybe you just want to share your passion for your everyday work.
 Please include a high-quality image of yourself alongside your submission.